Thelittetree/Effective-numerosity-drives-adaptation/README.md

-# Effective numerosity drives map-specific neural adaptation in the human numerosity network
+# Connectedness reveals a posterior-frontoparietal dissociation in numerosity adaptation
-The data analysis code for the paper of "Effective numerosity drives map-specific neural adaptation in the human numerosity network"
+The data analysis code for the paper of "Connectedness reveals a posterior-frontoparietal dissociation in numerosity adaptation"

-# Analysis code for: *Effective numerosity drives map-specific neural adaptation in the human numerosity network*
+# Analysis code for: *Connectedness reveals a posterior-frontoparietal dissociation in numerosity adaptation*

 This repository contains the analysis and visualization code, together with anonymized processed data, for the manuscript:

-**Effective numerosity drives map-specific neural adaptation in the human numerosity network**
+**Connectedness reveals a posterior-frontoparietal dissociation in numerosity adaptation**

 ## Overview